 #1.
 Clarify Program Mechanics and Set Expectations

 - Check for Understanding at Enrollment.
 In our research, customers described the app-based enrollment process as seamless and quick.
-Out of customers we surveyed, 94% enrolled in a BYOT program through a thermostat (or home security) app, device, or website.
+Out of the customers we surveyed, 94% enrolled in a BYOT program through a thermostat (or home security) app, device, or website.
 Customers appreciated that their account information was pre-populated, but recent events in Texas may suggest it would be valuable to check for customer understanding of events at the time of enrollment.

 “I just clicked a button and it said I was enrolled.”

-- Set the Stage for pre-cooling Events.
+- Set the Stage for Pre-cooling Events.
 Utilities have an opportunity to enhance messaging to explain how precooling works, why it happens, and describe the energy usage and bill savings implications for customers who experience it.

 - Explain Opting Out.
 Customers we surveyed did not see opting out as an ‘all or nothing’ behavior.
-Some talked about waiting close to near the end of an event before adjusting their thermostat, citing they had done their part during the hottest part of the day.
+Some talked about waiting until close to the end of an event before adjusting their thermostat, citing they had done their part during the hottest part of the day.
 Other customers expressed confusion about if and how opting out would affect their rebate.
 Clarifying how opt-out works may empower customers to make the events work within their lifestyles and circumstances.

-- Disentangle DR events from Perceived HVAC Failures.
+- Disentangle DR Events from Perceived HVAC Failures.
 We found that there was relatively low comprehension of what to expect during events at the beginning of the season.
 As in Texas, after the first event, customers told us they were perplexed when their home was significantly warmer than their set point, and in a few cases, they thought it was an HVAC failure.
 Upfront communications about what to expect during an event might have alleviated customer confusion.